 A veteran or a member of the military who appears to suffer from mental illness, alcohol or drug abuse or post-traumatic stress disorder may be eligible for Veterans Court.
 Also, if a problem appears to be related to military service or readjustment to civilian life they may be eligible.
 Veterans who would benefit from assignment to an appropriate treatment program may also eligible.

 - “Member of the military” means a person who is presently serving in the Armed Forces of the United States, a reserve component thereof or the National Guard.
 NRS 176A.043

 - “Veteran” means a person who has served in the Armed Forces of the United States, a reserve component thereof or the National Guard and has been discharged or released therefrom.
 NRS 176A.090

 Craig has been recognized as a Military Law Expert for many organizations and media outlets.
-Craig was interviewed by Las Vegas News Channel 3 for his input involving a court-martial at Nellis Air Force Base.
-To see the clip click here.
+This includes serving as a special editorial reporter for the Las Vegas Review Journal.
+Craig previously hosted a radio show on Nevada Veterans issues and has also been interviewed by Las Vegas News Channel 3 for his input involving a court-martial at Nellis Air Force Base.